Show Git blame information while viewing a file in Sublime Text

-In combination with Sublime Text's Multiple Cursor feature, you can query blame information for more than one line simultaneously by first placing a cursor on each line you are interested in.
+In combination with Sublime Text's Multiple Selection feature, you can query blame information for more than one line simultaneously by first placing a text cursor on each line you are interested in, and then running as described above.

 You can also query blame information for every line in the entire file simultaneously by pressing CtrlAltShiftB (Mac/Windows) or CtrlShiftC (Linux).
-To close all of them, click the
+Doing this shows blame information in a different style (it's located to the left of the content, and more compact, but with fewer features):

-This package's commands are also made available in the Command Palette.
-Type “Git Blame” into it to find them.
+As well as via keyboard shortcuts, this package's commands are also made available in the Command Palette.
+Type “Git Blame” into it to find them: